gcp-terraform-workshop/terraform-workshop-labs/105-custom-data-gcp/README.md

 ### Create Virtual Machine Firewall

-Next create a VM firewall to allow access to the VM.
+Next, in the `main.tf` file, create a VM firewall to allow access to the VM.
 This will allow incoming icmp protocol (ping) and incoming tcp connections on ports 80, 8000, and 8080

 ```hcl